Claiming a tax refund

 - Will be working, but think that your foreign earnings when added to your other income will exceed the personal allowance but know you will be paying foreign tax at a rate that at least matches the UK rate that you would have paid on that income (typically 20%).

-In both these cases, your UK tax refund position should not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser or a body like TaxAid to help you).
+In both these cases, although strictly you should complete a tax return to tell HMRC about the income, there won't be any tax to pay on it.
+Your UK tax refund position should therefore not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser or a body like TaxAid to help you).
 Once you are satisfied that your foreign earnings are not going to affect your UK refund position, you can look forward to HMRC’s electronic reconciliation system calculating your repayment at the end of the tax year and automatically issuing you with a cheque.
 Alternatively, you can trigger this process by contacting HMRC or by completing their online form.

 Waiting until the end of the tax year to do a quick reconciliation may seem a bit over the top but it is better than getting a tax refund, only to have to pay it back to HMRC later on.